How to Eliminate Wrinkles from Window Decals and Installing Car Stickers on Windows with Tints

 Caveat #2: If your sticker is applied to a material that doesn’t take heat well, like a soft plastic, using a heat gun may produce a result you REALLY don’t want!
 Melting the underlying material.
 This provides that sinking feeling and accompanying bad thoughts and maybe even some unsavory language when you ruin whatever it was you were trying to decorate or undecorate.

-If you’ve gone past that point and you’re looking for a “fix” to your dilemma, and if you’re working on glass or a rigid plastic (and hopefully thicker plastic) like fiberglass, polycarbonate, or acrylic, mainly you’ll need to be careful not to scratch the surface of the material you’ve applied your vinyl or polyester stickers to.
+If you’ve gone past that point and you’re looking for a “fix” to your dilemma, and if you’re working on glass or a rigid plastic (and hopefully thicker plastic) like fiberglass, polycarbonate, or acrylic, mainly you’ll need to be careful not to scratch the surface of the material you’ve applied your polyester or vinyl stickers to.
 Good luck!

 Question: I purchased a new car and got some cool stickers with it from the dealer, but I waited until I got my windows tinted before I install them, but now I’m wondering if the windows will be OK to put vinyl window stickers on.
 It’s been a week since the windows were tinted.